 Pretty sure we were Dave Ramsey's model students... but something still didn't settle well with me.

 How were we supposed to keep this up with every new baby and/or expense we had?
 We were hoping to have three children someday.
 As a result, our various discussions about finances started making the future look more and more stressful.
 Anxiety started setting in.

 I saw the book, Rich Dad Poor Dad, in my Audible "Recommended for you" and I had a 13-hour drive from Pensacola, FL to New River, NC after graduating Naval Flight School.
 Over the next several hours in my Automobile University, my world was turned upside down.

-What I learned changed how I thought about every financial decision from that point forward.
+What I learned about how to strategically earn passive income changed how I thought about every financial decision from that point forward.

 Gone were the days where I would save money for the sake of compound interest and wait until I turned 59.5 or 65 to spend any of it.

 I wanted my life to be better NOW!
 Or at least within the next several years.
 Moreover, I wanted my life to continue getting better every month and every year.

 It wasn't the money I wanted; instead, it was financial freedom.